Changelog

 - New function

-specifies the square dimensions (in pixels) of each grid square, and is used to compute the optimal grid arrangement to encapsulate the entire face with minimal background inclusions. - The grid shuffle order is computed randomly using NumPy's
+facial_scramblehas been implemented.
+This function currently can perform grid-based shuffling of the face.
+Input parametergrid_square_sizespecifies the square dimensions (in pixels) of each grid square, and is used to compute the optimal grid arrangement to encapsulate the entire face with minimal background inclusions. - The grid shuffle order is computed randomly using NumPy's

-.
+default_rng().
 A random seed may be passed as an input parameter to ensure reproducable outputs.

 Changed